deckhouse/virtualization/docs/USER_GUIDE.md

     node.deckhouse.io/group: blue
 ```

 The current node from the `green` group no longer meets the new conditions.
-The module creates a [VirtualMachineOperation](cr.html#virtualmachineoperation) resource of the `Evict` type and starts a live migration of the VM to an available node of the `blue` group.
+DP creates a [VirtualMachineOperation](cr.html#virtualmachineoperation) resource of the `Evict` type and starts a live migration of the VM to an available node of the `blue` group.

 Example output: